jenh/ArcadeParty/README.md

     If you encounter any errors, add `--debug` to obtain troubleshooting information.

-3. Make a note of the `Arn` attached to the newly-created policy, we'll need it to attach the policy.
+3. Make a note of the `Arn` attached to the newly-created policy; we'll need it to attach the policy.

 4. Next, we'll locate the role that requires the policy.
 This role was created by the initial `ask deploy` and is typically the most recently-created role (and you should see your NodeJS package name from `lambda/`), so instead of listing all roles with `aws iam list-roles`, we'll add the ``--query`` option to locate the newest role quickly:

     ```
-    $ aws iam list-roles --query 'reverse(sort_by(Roles[].[CreateDate,RoleName], &[0]))[0]' --output text
+    $ aws iam list-roles --query 'reverse(sort_by(Roles[].[CreateDate,RoleName], &[0]))[0]' \
+     --output text

     > 2020-08-11T00:08:26+00:00 ask-DemoArcadePartyLambda-default-skillStack-15-AlexaSkillIAMRole-1234567890ABC
     ```

+    ---
-     Tip: If your organization has a large number of roles that are updated frequently, you can print a list of the newest roles, where YYYY-MM-DD is today's date:
+     **Tip:** If your organization has a large number of roles that are updated frequently, you can print a list of the newest roles, where YYYY-MM-DD is today's date:

     ```
-    $ aws iam list-roles --query 'Roles[?CreateDate>=`YYYY-MM-DD`].[RoleName,CreateDate]' --output text
+    $ aws iam list-roles --query 'Roles[?CreateDate>=`YYYY-MM-DD`].[RoleName,CreateDate]' \
+    --output text
     ```

+   ---

 5. We can now attach the policy to our role using the policy Arn and role: